Improving the environment in Vojvodina in order to adapt to climate change and reduce the risk of natural disasters

 – external thermal comfort and urban design/natural environment based on data obtained from stationary and mobile measurements in different types of urban and natural environments, external thermal comfort of the environment will be analyzed, especially during extreme weather conditions (heat and cold waves).
 External thermal comfort will be analyzed with the help of thermal indexes (PET, mPET, UTCI, Tmrt), which are obtained using appropriate software packages (RayMan and ENVI-met).
 This makes it possible to make concrete recommendations for improving urban design, in a way that will contribute to greater resilience to climate change and natural disasters.

-Fieldwork in April 2022 (Obedska bara): we performed biological and microclimate measurements in three different locations in forest environment.
+Fieldworks in Obedska Bara (April, June, October 2022): we performed biological and microclimate measurements in three different locations in forest environments.